-“Atomic” Andouille Sausage Dog w/ Collard Green Chow Chow – Perfectly grilled Sausage Dog with plump, juicy interior and crisp seared skin topped with a delicious tangy relish.
+“Atomic” Andouille Sausage Hot Dog w/ Collard Green Chow Chow – hot dog recipe for perfectly grilled sausage with plump, juicy interior and crisp seared skin topped with a delicious tangy relish.

 Do you hate a hot dog that is scorched black on the outside but not fully cooked on the inside?
 Or that dog that is shriveled like a prune or fingertips that have been immersed in water too long?
 If so, then I have the perfect sausage dog recipe for you.
 It works for both your beef hot dogs as well as sausage.
 And this one provides the goods- from the spicy paprika and garlic laced cajun andouille sausage to the over the top collard greens relish and the grated sweet potatoes.
 It’s a straight-up soulful, funky dog.
 Andouille is one of my favorite sausages and it brings its own level of moderate heat.
 However, if you’re want that FIRE try sprinkling a lil of “atomic dust” as a finishing salt.
 “Atomic dust” is just celery salt and ground ghost pepper combined.

 Yeah, this is a story of a famous dog

 For the dog that chases its tail will be dizzy

 Harmonic dogs, soulful dogs, sausage dogs

 I’m obsessed with texture as it relates to food, and my obsession reaches absurd levels when it comes to encased meats.
 Living in Chicago near the legendary Hot Doug’s probably spoiled me rotten.
 Everyone of his dogs had that crispy tight skin and juicy not dried out interior.
 In my world hot dog view a good dog is plump and skin tight and the best way to achieve this is a two step poach and sear approach detailed below.